microsoft/DMF/Dmf/Modules.Library/Dmf_MobileBroadband.md

 Parameter | Description
 ----|----
 DmfModule | An open DMF_MobileBroadband Module handle.
-AntennaIndex | The given antenna of the device.
+AntennaIndex | Index of antenna to set.
-AntennaBackOffTableIndex | The power back-off table index to be set.
-NOTE: This index range is from 0 to 8.
+AntennaBackOffTableIndex | Index into the power back-off table to set.
+AntennaCount | Number of antennas present.
+AbsoluteAntennaIndexMode | Indicates whether the input antenna index is an absolute index or relative index.

 -----------------------------------------------------------------------------------------------------------------------------------